 Light chains are divided into 2 major classes based on the amino acid sequence in the constant portion of the polypeptide chain and are designated as kappa and lambda.
 These are further divided into at least 10 subtypes (4 kappa and 6 lambda) based on the amino acid sequence in the variable region of the polypeptide chain.
 Individual immunoglobulins have either kappa or lambda light chains, but not both.

-Kappa light chains usually exist as monomers (22,000 d) and are therefore small enough to be filtered through the glomerulus, but they may exist as dimers.
-Lambda light chains usually exist as dimers (44,000 d) and, therefore, are less likely to be filtered and appear in urine.
-At times, light chains of either kappa or lambda type may form tetramers (88,000 d), which are not filtered, and a patient may have light-chain proteinemia without light-chain proteinuria.
+Kappa light chains usually exist as monomers (22,000 d) and are therefore small enough to be filtered through the glomerulus, but they may exist as dimers (44,000 d), which are less likely to be filtered and appear in urine.
+Lambda light chains usually exist as dimers.
+At times, light chains of either the kappa or lambda type may form tetramers (88,000 d), which are not filtered; this can result in light-chain proteinemia without light-chain proteinuria.

 The kidney is the major site of metabolism of light-chain proteins.
 The filtered light-chain proteins, reabsorbed by the proximal tubular cells via the tandem megalin/cubilin receptors, are catabolized by lysosomal enzymes.
 This process is exceedingly efficient, and only a minute amount of light-chain protein normally appears in the urine.